awslabs/data-on-eks/streaming/redpanda/README.md

 # Redpanda on Amazon EKS
 ****
 Redpanda is a simple, powerful, and cost-efficient streaming data platform that is compatible with Kafka APIs but much less complex, faster and more affordable.
-Get started in seconds with Redpanda Serverless!
+Lets take a look at how we can deploy this on Amazon EKS!
 ****
 ![redpanda.png](redpanda.png)
 ## Prerequisites